mikejmcguirk/Neovim-Win10-Lazy/lua/nvim-tools/README.md

 ## Design/Usage Notes

+- The functions contained within should be thought of as "reference implementations" of what they are trying to accomplish, moreso than something to be directly used.
+For hot paths especially, certain parts of particular functions might be better off omitted or outlined.
+The goal is to show a complete implementation of how something might be implemented, so the irrelevant parts can be cut.

 - vim.validate is typically present at the beginning of each function, under the presumption that it is easier to remove if unwanted than to re-add
   * Exception: Functions explicitly designated as validators
   * Note: If possible, functions that call sub-functions that use vim.validate will try to skip adding an extra, unnecessary layer.
 But this is not guaranteed